yracine/device-type.myFlair/README.md

 /****************************************************

-The smartapp that enables Multi Zoned Heating/Cooling Solutions based on any ST connected thermostats- coupled with smart vents (optional) for better temp settings control throughout your home"
+The smartapp that enables Multi Zoned Heating/Cooling Solutions based on any ST connected thermostats- coupled with smart vents (optional) for better temp settings control throughout your home".
+It can reproduce the eveness and eveness active Flair modes based on the thermostat's setpoints.

 For more details: